csl-iisc/GPM-ASPLOS22/README.md

 ```

 ## Setting up cuDNN [~15 minutes]
-Download CuDNNv8.2 for CUDA 11.0.2 from Nvidia's website.
+Download CuDNN 8.2 for CUDA 11.X from Nvidia's website.
-One can find the CuDNNv8.2 libraries at: https://developer.nvidia.com/rdp/cudnn-archive
+One can find the CuDNN 8.2 libraries at: https://developer.nvidia.com/rdp/cudnn-archive
 Follow the instructions from: https://docs.nvidia.com/deeplearning/cudnn/archives/cudnn_800_ea/cudnn-install/index.html#download to complete installation.

 More specifically -